rickvanderwolk/garage-8/terminal-effects/README.md

 Executing scripts directly from the internet, like with `bash <(curl ...)`, is generally a bad idea.
 It can expose your system to malicious code, security vulnerabilities, or unintended damage.
 Always review the code first to ensure it's safe and only run scripts from trusted sources.

+## ⚠️ Warning 2

+Please use with caution: These commands will irreversibly erase data from the terminal screen.

 ## 🎉 Party

 "full" color